We spill the beans on Google’s 2010 update known as Google Caffeine.

-How will Google Caffeine affect your Google SEO?
+How did Google Caffeine affect SEO?

-What do I need to do?
+What do businesses need to do?

-The introduction of Google Caffeine doesn’t mean that pages will be crawled faster but they will be available to searchers more quickly.
-Whether it’s a news story, a blog or a forum post, you can now find links to relevant content much sooner after it is published than was possible ever before.
+Google Caffeine’s rollout didn’t necessarily mean that pages would be crawled faster, but that they would be available to searchers more quickly.
+This meant that whether you published a news story, a blog or a forum post, you could find links to relevant content much sooner after it is published than was possible ever before.